SandroMartens/DBGSOM/README.md

 ## References

-- _A directed batch growing approach to enhance the topology preservation of self-organizing map_, Mahdi Vasighi and Homa Amini, 2017, http://dx.doi.org/10.1016/j.asoc.2017.02.015
+- _A directed batch growing approach to enhance the topology preservation of self-organizing map_, Mahdi Vasighi and Homa Amini, 2017, <http://dx.doi.org/10.1016/j.asoc.2017.02.015>
+- Reference implementation by the authors in Matlab: <https://github.com/mvasighi/DBGSOM>
 - _Self-Organizing Maps_, 3rd Edition, Teuvo Kohonen, 2003
 - _MATLAB Implementations and Applications of the Self-Organizing Map_, Teuvo Kohonen, 2014